For home and cottage bakers

 Run your bakery on Cakery.

-Get a free bakery page, take orders without the DM chaos, and get found by local customers in your state.
+Get your own bakery page, take orders without the DM chaos, and get found by local customers in your state.
+Free for your first 30 days.

-Cottage food laws change.
-Cakery’s state guides are a plain-English summary and not legal advice.
-Always confirm the current rules with your state agency (each guide links directly) before selling, labeling, or shipping a product.
+Home-baking laws change.
+Cakery’s regional guides are a plain-English summary and not legal advice.
+Always confirm the current rules with the official agency for your region (each guide links directly) before selling, labelling, or shipping a product.